 It doesn’t cost thousands of dollars to build a business online or from home.
 You can make a substantial living by building your OWN business.

 Mind you, I’m going with larger numbers.
-You’re looking at $612 dollars to get your business started.
+You’re looking at $612 to get your business started.

-If you wanted to add Aweber, or want to build a email list, a grand total would run you around $1,000 bucks give or take a few bucks or even a few hundred bucks a year.
+If you wanted to add Aweber or want to build an email list, a grand total would run you around $1,000 bucks give or take a few bucks or even a few hundred bucks a year.